xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 ### Routers certificates

 The same procedure as for the Telegraf certificate can be applied for the routers certificates.
 To ease generation and deployment, a wildcard certificate will be used.
-It allows a single certificate to be used on multiples devices using a single wildcard character (\*).
+It allows a single certificate to be used on multiples devices using a wildcard character (\*).
 Doing this as pro and cons, and, as I am not a security expert, I will not comment whether this should be used in production.

 When using the dial-out method, no router certificate is required.
-When using the dial-in method, routers are seen as telemetry servers as the collector initiate the TLS session, therefore certificates are required on the routers.
+When using the dial-in method, routers are seen as TLS servers as the collector initiate the telemetry session, therefore certificates are required on the routers.
 The Telegraf certificate may also be required for the dial-in method when mutual authentication is used.
 It provides authentication of the collector connecting to the routers.
 It prevents a potential rogue collector that would be able to collect data on the routers.
 {: .notice--info}

 1. First, the private key for the routers certificate must be created.
-    <div class="highlighter-rouge"><pre class="highlight"><code>
-    cisco@server1:/home/cisco# <span style="background-color:yellow">openssl genrsa -out routers.lab.key 2048</span>
+    <div class="highlighter-rouge"><pre class="highlight"><code>cisco@server1:/home/cisco# <span style="background-color:yellow">openssl genrsa -out routers.lab.key 2048</span>
     Generating RSA private key, 2048 bit long modulus (2 primes) ........................+++++
     .............................+++++